rugbyprof/4883-Programming_Techniques/Assignments/A13/README.md

 ## Presentations - Be Interested!
 #### Due: Various Dates From Nov 1<sup>st</sup> - Dec 6<sup>th</sup>

 Being interested in the problem is the first thing to help your presentation be successful.
-Pick a problem you hate or totally don't get, then the presentation my struggle.
+Pick a problem you hate or totally don't get, then the presentation may struggle.
 Pick a problem you really like, but possibly don't get all the way, it will still come off as interesting.

 ### Helpful Tips